Crop Monitor for Early Warning

 Global Climate Outlook: Two-week forecast of areas of above or below-average precipitation

-Figure 1: IRI SubX Precipitation Biweekly Probability Forecast for 8 – 21 February 2025, issued on 31 January 2025.
+Figure 1: IRI SubX Precipitation Biweekly Probability Forecast for 8 – 21 March 2025, issued on 28 February 2025.
 The forecast is based on statistically calibrated tercile category forecasts from three SubX models.
 Source: IRI Subseasonal Forecasts Maproom

-Climate Influences: La Niña conditions are present and expected through April
+Climate Influences: La Niña conditions are present and a transition to ENSO-neutral is likely during March -May

 La Niña typically raises the chances of below-average precipitation in eastern East Africa, central-southern Asia, southern South America, the southern United States, northern Mexico, and eastern East Asia.
 Above-average precipitation tends to become more likely in Southeast Asia, Southern Africa, and northern South America.